Specialist teaching team

 • full dyscalculia assessments (includes full SpLD Assessment Standards Committee [SASC] assessment and report) - up to eight hours per student

-• access arrangements' assessments – typically these take approximately one hour but, depending on the complexity and the arrangements needed, these could take up to two hours
+• access Arrangements' assessments – typically these take approximately one hour but, depending on the complexity and the arrangements needed, these could take up to two hours.

-• place your order via Edulincs by the last Thursday in February
+To guarantee access to support, place your order via Edulincs by the last Thursday in February.

 After this date, schools may only request ad-hoc hours.
-These will be charged at £79 plus VAT per hour (1 April 2024 to 31 March 2025) due to the additional administration costs involved.
+These will be charged at £89 plus VAT per hour (1 April 2026 to 31 March 2027) due to the additional administration costs involved.
 We will endeavour to meet requests for Ad hoc hours but these are subject to staff availability and are not guaranteed.

 Cluster working with schools